marcoverl/HPCPadovaUserGuide/docs/source/cluster.rst

 | **verylong**             | 7 days           | 20 cores, 80 GB of RAM memory  | 20       |
 +--------------------------+------------------+--------------------------------+----------+

-The following table summarizes which are the QOS available for the **gpuss* partition:
+The following table summarizes which are the QOS available for the **gpus* partition:

 +--------------------------+------------------+---------------------------------+----------+